“If you want to have a positive impact on people’s lives, nursing is the way to go”

 “To be a nurse, you really have to work hard but there is a definite feel-good factor involved, and there is almost limitless scope to specialise in a particular area of care or work with different patients groups.
 Nursing isn’t for the faint-hearted, but if you want to have a career which has a positive impact on people’s lives, nursing is definitely the way to go.”

-Locally, Hull and East Yorkshire Hospitals NHS Trust is using its own nursing staff to spearhead an award-winning recruitment campaign called ‘Remarkable People, Extraordinary Place.’
+Locally, Hull University Teaching Hospitals NHS Trust is using its own nursing staff to spearhead an award-winning recruitment campaign called ‘Remarkable People, Extraordinary Place.’
 The campaign led to jobs for more than 74 nurses in 2016, and a further 132 job offers have been made this year to nursing students wo are due to graduate from the University of Hull this summer.

 In the last two weeks, the Trust has also become one of 24 second wave pilot sites for the new Nursing Associate role, a role which will bridge the gap between nursing auxiliaries and registered nurses and deliver hands-on care to patients.
 Twenty Nursing Associates have taken up posts in departments such as paediatrics, emergency care and neuro rehabilitation, and are now studying towards a Foundation Degree in Health and Social Care at the University of Hull.

-Mike Wright, Chief Nurse at Hull and East Yorkshire Hospitals NHS Trust says:
+Mike Wright, Chief Nurse at Hull University Teaching Hospitals NHS Trust says: